LIFE's Community Fund

 Organizational history, mandate, and personnel, and/or references.

-Community Renewable Energy Waterloo (CREW) was granted $1500 to enable their Power $aver Network to move ahead with its classroom-based energy education, which included sponsoring T-shirts for the student participants.
+Community Renewable Energy Waterloo (CREW) was granted $1500 to enable their Power $aver Network to move forward with its classroom-based energy education CREWkids, which included sponsoring T-shirts for the student participants.

-The Waterloo-Wellington Science and Engineering Fair received $500 in 2016 to help send participants to off-campus sites to learn more about waste and energy management in the Region of Waterloo.
+The Waterloo-Wellington Science and Engineering Fair received $500 in 2016 and 2017 to help send participants to off-campus sites to learn more about waste and energy management in the Region of Waterloo.